 - Extensive damage to the microbiome of the gut will invariably influence mental health.
 This can be especially dangerous for people with co-occurring mental health disorders such as anxiety, depression, or personality disorders such as schizophrenia.

-These issues make it harder to recover from a substance abuse disorder, and they also cause long-term medical complications that can last for years or even permanently.
+These issues make it harder to recover from a substance abuse disorder and cause long-term medical complications that can last for years or even permanently.
 A comprehensive treatment plan rooted in integrative medicine provides the best chances of recovery and maintaining long-term sobriety.
 This approach requires addressing the whole patient rather than only the symptoms of the condition.

 Overcoming nutritional deficits in substance abuse treatment

-Modern substance abuse treatment generally requires a standard of care that includes treatment for the physical symptoms of drug dependency and withdrawal, and modern treatment professionals know that an integrative approach generally offers the best results.
-Many substance abuse treatment centers take an approach that involves functional medicine, evidence-based treatment, and holistic therapies to address physical, mental, and emotional health simultaneously.
+Modern substance abuse treatment generally requires a standard of care that includes treatment for the physical symptoms of drug dependency and withdrawal.
+Modern treatment professionals know that an integrative approach generally offers the best results.
+Many substance abuse treatment centers take an approach involving functional medicine, evidence-based treatment, and holistic therapies to simultaneously address physical, mental, and emotional health.

 Treatment begins with the detox phase and medication-assisted treatment procedures to offer the highest chances of success.
 Long-term substance abuse wreaks havoc on the gut and the rest of the human body.
 During detox, a patient receives medical treatment to fight the symptoms of withdrawal as the last traces of the drugs leave the patient’s body.
 This process can be a crucial stepping-stone toward a stronger overall recovery experience with nutritional support.

-Patients can receive nutrient-rich meals, vitamin therapy, and medical treatment for infectious illnesses and preexisting conditions, all of which will prepare their bodies for the rehab process.
+Patients can receive nutrient-rich meals, vitamin therapy, and medical treatment for infectious illnesses and preexisting conditions, all of which will prepare their bodies for rehab.
 Overcoming substance abuse is a psychological process, but poor physical health’s undeniable effect on mental health means treatment centers must address physical issues as well as the psychological roots of a patient’s drug dependency.

 Gut Health in Addiction Recovery